Opentrons/opentrons/api/docs/v2/new_modules.rst

 Before running your protocol, it's a good idea to use the module controls in the Opentrons App to check that commands are being sent where you expect.

 ..
-Does this apply to Flex?
-Can we ask about changing the article title to include Flex or make more generic for both?
+Does the support article apply to Flex?
+..
+Maybe request a title change to include Flex or make more generic for both (substitute "robot" for model name)?

 See the support article, `Using Modules of the Same Type <https://support.opentrons.com/s/article/Using-modules-of-the-same-type-on-the-OT-2>`_ for more information.